fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/speedImprovements/v4/ImplementationDocumentation.md

 - No modification needs to be done to the subject in case you need to add new observers.
 - You can add and remove observers at any time.
 - The order of Observer notifications is unpredictable.

+#### The participants in this pattern are:
+- ITestExecutionSubject - Objects use this interface to register as observers and to remove themselves from being observers.
+- MSTestExecutionSubject - The concrete subject always implements the ITestExecutionSubject interface.
+In addition, to attach and detach methods, the specific subject implements different notification methods that are used to update all the subscribed observers whenever the state changes.
+- ITestBehaviorObserver - All potential observers need to implement the observer interface.
+The methods of this interface are called at different points, when the subject’s state changes.
+- OwnerTestBehaviorObserver - A concrete observer can be any class that implements ITestBehaviorObserver interface.
+Each observer registers with a specific subject to receive updates.
+- BaseTest - The parent class for all test classes in the framework.
+Uses the TestExecutionSubject to extend its test execution capabilities via test method/class level defined attributes and concrete observers.